WyvernRoboticsKEKW/FtcRobotController/programmer_log.md

 ### Week 1
 #### Monday 2019.09.16
-Today we finalized the positions of everyone on the team.
+We finalized the positions of everyone on the team.
 We got a new programmer, Josh.
 So today we went over basic programming and Java concepts with him.
 --Sam
 #### Tuesday 2019.09.17
-Today James and I reviewed with Josh what he learned the previous day.
+James and I reviewed with Josh what he learned the previous day.
 After I was satisfied, I worked on setting setting up Git on the laptop we had.
 While James was giving Josh example code segments and having him do practice exercises, I was cloning the code repository I had set up on [GitHub](https://github.com/samheiden/SkyStone-Wyverns12889/).